Kooikerhondje Health testing STEP BY STEP:

 - Take your dog to the vet, let them draw 1-4 cc of blood into an EDTA tube and mix well.

-- Send the blood (by Fedex or US post) through your vet or privately to:
+- Send the blood (by US post) through your vet or privately to:

 Tip: label as “Lab sample from healthy animal for routine genetic testing” if you declare as blood.